flori4nk/VelocityAutoReconnect/README.md

 **message.enabled**
 * Default: false

+**pingcheck**
+* Default: true
+* Description: Whether VelocityAutoReconnect should check if a server responds to pings before trying to connect a player to it or not.

 ## Legal Notice
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,